Completeness of compact Locally symmetric Lorentz manifolds: Introduction

 \subsection{Calabi--Markus phenomenon}

-The celebrated Calabi--Markus phenomenon states that de Sitter spacetimes do not admit compact Clifford-Klein space forms.
+The celebrated Calabi--Markus phenomenon states that de Sitter spacetimes do not admit compact Clifford--Klein space forms.
 The completeness result of Klingler \cite{klingler1996completude} implies then the non-existence of compact Lorentz manifolds with positive constant sectional curvature.
 This naturally raises the question of whether this phenomenon extends to the product setting.
 Specifically, one may inquire whether there exist compact locally symmetric Lorentz manifolds for which the de Sitter space is the indecomposable Lorentz factor. \begin{pr} Let $M$ be a compact locally symmetric Lorentz manifold.
-Then the indecomposable Lorentz factor, in the (local) de Rham--Wu decomposition, is not a de Sitter space $\dS^{1,n}$, $n\geq 2$. \end{pr}
+Then the indecomposable Lorentz factor, in the de Rham--Wu decomposition of its symmetric model, is not a de Sitter space $\dS^{1,n}$, $n\geq 2$. \end{pr}